 44 GREAT ATTRACTIONS IN MOAB, UTAH

 Moab is a special place, and its appeal has only grown on me over the years.
-Leveraging all of my trips to Moab, I've baked up a list of 44 great attractions for you.
+Leveraging all of my trips to Moab, I've crafted a list of 44 great attractions for you.
 There's obviously a lot covered here, but if you stay in Moab for a full week you could experience many of them.

 I hope you enjoy this list.
 Please let me know if I missed any great attractions in the Moab area.